 - This stylish Highlands Home is the perfect “walk to all” location.
 Its bright and artsy, with four bedrooms, a modern kitchen, and a beautiful outdoor deck area.
 The location truly is perfect too- by the intersection of Bardstown and Eastern Parkway, you’ll truly be able to walk to the best of the Highlands, including Cherokee Park.

-- Located in the Baxter Avenue section of the Original Highlands, this Charming Apartment on the 2nd floor of a fairytale-esque Victorian home is a stone’s throw away from both the historic Cherokee Triangle and NuLu.
-This apartment is spacious and hip, with a fantastic bathroom (and a luxurious soaking tub!) and a secluded outdoor patio.
+- Located in the Baxter Avenue section of the Original Highlands, this Southern, Chic Home off Barrett Avenue is a stone’s throw away from both the historic Cherokee Triangle and NuLu.
+This home is spacious and hip, with a fantastic bathroom (and a luxurious soaking tub and marble shower!) and a secluded outdoor patio with a huge hot tub!

-- This Four Bedroom Apartment is a more modern option.
-Perfect for groups, the house has 5(!!) bedrooms and is nestled in the Cherokee Triangle area near some of the best Highlands nightlife.
+- This Five Bedroom House is perfect for groups as it has 5(!!) bedrooms and is nestled in the Cherokee Triangle area near some of the best Highlands nightlife.
 You’ll be able to eat, and drink, and walk to all kinds of things from this location!

 Map of Things to Do in the Highlands